crobinso/crobinso.github.io/content/059-qemusystem-vs-qemusession.md

 The default qemu mode in this case is [usermode networking (or SLIRP)](https://wiki.qemu.org/Documentation/Networking#User_Networking_.28SLIRP.29).
 This is an IP stack implemented in userspace.
 This has many drawbacks: the VM can not easily be accessed by the outside world, the VM can access talk to the outside world but only over a limited number of networking protocols, and it's very slow.

-There [is]{.underline} an option for qemu:///session VMs to use a privileged networking setup, via the setuid [qemu-bridge-helper](https://wiki.qemu.org/Features-Done/HelperNetworking).
+There <u>is</u> an option for qemu:///session VMs to use a privileged networking setup, via the setuid [qemu-bridge-helper](https://wiki.qemu.org/Features-Done/HelperNetworking).
 Basically the host admin sets up a bridge, adds it to a whitelist at /etc/qemu/bridge.conf, then it's available for unprivileged qemu instances.
 By default on Fedora this contains 'virbr0' which is the default virtual network bridge provided by the system libvirtd instance, and what qemu:///system VMs typically use.

 gnome-boxes originally used usermode networking, but switched around Fedora 21 timeframe to use virbr0 via qemu-bridge-helper.
 But that's dependent on virbr0 being set up correctly by the host admin, or via package install (libvirt-daemon-config-network package on Fedora).